Board of Directors

 Ari Kelman, Director

-Saad Khan, Director
+Saad Khan, Treasurer

 Saad Khan is the co-founder of Uprising where he focuses on stuff that matters.
 He and Uprising have invested in purpose driven companies like Lyft, Change.org, Devoted Health, ClassDojo, GoodEggs, Lending Club, SV Academy, Long Term Stock Exchange (LTSE), Virta Health, UpWorthy, LandIt, Watsi, and earlier in his career Jobvite, DianRong and Evolution Robotics (now iRobot).
 He was formerly a Partner and led all digital media / software investments at CMEA Capital.
 Prior to that, he was at Garage.com where he helped build incubator 1.0 in the valley.